jrb-s2c-github/atomika/README.md

 # TODO It has been tested on Ubuntu server v

+It is not recommended to use Atomika in production environments without further hardening.
+It is intended as a play or development environment.

 ## Another description on how to use these Ansible playbooks to boot your own out-of-cloud cluster can be read at https://dzone.com/articles/fast-feature-branch-deployments-of-micro-services and https://dzone.com/articles/safe-clones-with-ansible.

 ## Contributing